TimDev9492/MinecraftParty/EXTENDING.md

     @Override
     public void onPlayerLeave(Player p) {
-        // gets executed when a player quits the server during your game }
+        // gets executed when a player quits the server during your game
+        // use this to remove a player from the score list }

+    @Override
+    public void onPlayerJoin(Player p) {
+        // gets executed when a player joins the server while your game is running
+        // use this to add them as a spectator
+    }

 }